 CCC 2381 “Adultery is an injustice.
 He who commits adultery fails in his commitment.
 He does injury to the sign of the covenant which the marriage bond is, transgresses the rights of the other spouse, and undermines the institution of marriage by breaking the contract on which it is based.
 He compromises the good of human generation and the welfare of children who need their parents’ stable union.”

 Committing adultery has spiritual consequences.
 But despite its seriousness, it is still forgivable.

 Yes.
 Adultery is forgiven in the Bible.
 One of the famous passages about it is the gospel John 8:1-11.

 It talks about a woman caught in adultery.
-According to law, the punishment for this sin is death through stoning.
-But in this case, Jesus did not condemn the woman but forgave her and ask her to sin no more.
+According to the law, the punishment for this sin is death through stoning.
+But in this case, Jesus did not condemn the woman but forgave her and asked her to sin no more.

 It is a powerful passage for it brings light to those who are weary, thinking that they cannot receive forgiveness because of this sin.

 Adultery is a grave sin but with repentance, it is pardonable.